The HPC Challenge committee is pleased to announce the annual

 - Rolf Rabenseifner, HLRS, Stuttgart

-- Daisuke Takahashi, U of Tsukuba
+- Daisuke Takahashi, Univeristy of Tsukuba

 - Jeff Vetter, ORNL